 Midnight’s Children by Salman Rushdie

 The magical and mystical events that happen through the stories around the Saleem Sinai’s family or the mid night’s children can be interpreted in many ways.
-Sometimes it feels that the author has but a mythical wrapper to the flow of events as they actually happened in reality and sometimes it feels that author has this knack of linking the important events to his actions and he can really stretch his imagination any far to do that.
+Sometimes it feels that the author has but a mythical wrapper for the flow of events as they actually happened in reality.
+And sometimes it feels that author has this knack of linking the important events to his actions.
+And he can really stretch his imagination any far to do that.
 The truth remains that life does move in more or less the same way on different planes.
-On the surface we know the big events in the world around us impact us directly or indirectly, but below the surface we are contributing to the events as they happen, most of the time without realizing it ever.
+On the surface, we know the big events in the world around us impact us directly or indirectly.
+But below the surface, we are contributing to the events as they happen.
+Most of the time without realizing it ever.

-Language of the book is extremely conversational, as if Saleem Sinai is telling the story sitting in front of you, as if you are the Padma he is narrating the story to.
-He breaks the rules of grammar, and follows all the rules of a conversation, with all ….s and stopping to check the expressions of the listener, sometimes changing the pace as he senses the impatience in the listener and sometimes lingering on.
-He does realize that the story is long and full of characters and the listener can loose track of them so there are these paragraphs that sound like a revision of the story till now or the relevant part of the story till now, and these frequency of these paragraphs increases as the story moves.
+The language of the book Midnight’s Children is extremely conversational.
+As if Saleem Sinai is telling the story sitting in front of you as if you are the Padma he is narrating the story to.
+He breaks the rules of grammar and follows all the rules of a conversation.
+With all ….s and stopping to check the expressions of the listener, sometimes changing the pace as he senses the impatience in the listener and sometimes lingering on.
+He does realize that the story is long and full of characters.
+And the listener can lose track of them.
+So there are these paragraphs that sound like a revision of the story till now or the relevant part of the story till now.
+And these frequencies of these paragraphs increase as the story moves.

-I enjoyed reading the book, and if you have not already read it – Read it.http://www.anureviews.com/midnights-children-by-salman-rushdie/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/09/midnights-children.jpeg?fit=173%2C275https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/09/midnights-children.jpeg?resize=150%2C150Book ReviewsClassic FictionFictionI read this book late, very late.
-How do you review a book that has been read by millions already, have formed strong opinions already and something that is already a cult classic.
-The fact remains that this was probably my time to read this book, and as I...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/midnights-children-by-salman-rushdie/https://www.anureviews.com/wp-content/uploads/2012/09/midnights-children.jpeghttps://www.anureviews.com/wp-content/uploads/2012/09/midnights-children-150x150.jpegBook ReviewsClassic FictionFictionClassic Fiction,Kindle BooksI read this book Midnight’s Children late, very late.
+How do you review a book that has been read by millions already?
+Have formed strong opinions already and something that is already a cult classic.
+The fact remains that this was probably my time to read this book.
+And...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews